Cisco Secure Client

 Tailscale overview

 In contrast to Cisco Secure Client and its product family, Tailscale is a mesh-capable VPN solution that emphasizes ease of deployment and administration.
-Rather than connect to a VPN server as in a traditional client-server VPN model, Tailscale enables defining a peer-to-peer mesh network called a tailnet, in which nodes on the network connect directly to one another.
+Rather than connect to a VPN server as in a traditional client-server VPN model, Tailscale enables defining a peer-to-peer overlay mesh network called a tailnet, in which nodes on the network connect directly to one another.

 Tailscale is built on WireGuard ®, a UDP-based VPN protocol that uses cryptographic keys for secure connectivity between clients.
+These WireGuard end-to-end encrypted tunnels form the decentralized Tailscale dataplane.
 This means that Tailscale VPN connections are “always on” and don’t drop when users are roaming or network connectivity is spotty.
+WireGuard uses state-of-the-art encryption protocols, including ChaCha20 for encryption and Poly1305 for authentication.

 Use cases for Tailscale

 Additionally, Tailscale makes it easy to establish ad-hoc connectivity on demand.
-For example, you can use Tailscale to share out a development server secure within your company, or make certain servers or SaaS services available to partners.
+For example, you can use Tailscale to share out a development server securely within your company, or make certain servers or SaaS services available to partners.

 Tailscale and Cisco Secure Client features compared

-As promised, let’s look at Cisco Secure Client and Tailscale features one by one to see how they compare.
+Let’s look at Cisco Secure Client and Tailscale features one by one to see how they compare.

 Setup and administration